Will 2030 mark the end of the internal combustion engine?

 - Synthesise CO2 and Hydrogen to create a hydrocarbon.

 Of course, eFuel is only carbon neutral if the Hydrogen used is from a carbon-neutral source, which is still relatively expensive.
 Nevertheless, the cost of hydrogen production will fall as renewable energy costs come down.

 We like the idea that eFuel potentially offers us the opportunity to continue with our passion in an environmentally responsible way.
 Will the next eco-evolution focus on producing environmentally friendly tyres and engine oils?

 To reduce CO2 emissions from existing fuel sources, the UK Government introduces E10 fuel at the pumps in Summer 2021.
 E10 petrol contains up to 10% renewable ethanol, which is added to reduce CO2 emissions and help tackle climate change.
 With the higher level of ethanol, E10 isn’t suitable for all.
 For example, some older fuel tanks constructed of fibre-glass are not suitable for storing E10.
 The higher levels of ethanol degrade the fuel tank’s integrity.

 How Does E10 Affect Motorcycle Helmet Safety?

 You may well be thinking, what the heck does my fuel choice have to do with helmet safety?
 Well, if you’re one of those bikers who places your helmet on top of your fuel tank, it might affect you more than you realise.
-We’ll be discussing the intrinsic link between fuel and helmet safety in our next post.
+We’ll be discussing the intrinsic link between fuel and helmet safety in our a future post.

 We’d love to hear your thoughts.
 Leave a note in the comments below.